Spark4444/CSSPrettify/README.md

 # CSS Prettify

 This app sorts `CSS` code in alphabetical order to make it look pretty.
-After choosing the `CSS` code using the button it will edit it and save it into the same directory with `Edited` added to the file name.
+After choosing the `CSS` code using the button, it will edit it and save it into the same directory with `Edited` added to the file name.
-I can't fix it but this prettiefier removes all comments from your `CSS` after editing it.
+I can't fix it, but this prettiefier removes all comments from your `CSS` after editing it.

 ## Instalation